stoatchat/for-android/app/src/main/assets/README_APP_LINKS.md

 # Android App Links Setup Instructions

-This document provides instructions for setting up Android App Links for the Revolt app.
+This document provides instructions for setting up Android App Links for the Peptide app.

 ## What are Android App Links?